GihanJ/Employee-Management-System/README.md

 Used Technologies :

-Java
+1.Java
-Spring Boot
+2.Spring Boot
-MySQL
+3.MySQL
-Ajax
+4.Ajax

 Below mentioned are the main components of the employee management system :

 Add Employee